The language of medicine today

 The AMA first developed and published CPT in 1966.
 The 1st edition helped encourage the use of standard terms and descriptors to document procedures in the medical record, helped communicate accurate information on procedures and services to agencies concerned with insurance claims, provided the basis for a computer oriented system to evaluate operative procedures and contributed basic information for actuarial and statistical purposes.

-The 1st edition of CPT contained primarily surgical procedures, with limited sections on medicine, radiology and laboratory procedures.
+The first edition of CPT contained primarily surgical procedures, with limited sections on medicine, radiology and laboratory procedures.
 The 2nd edition was published in 1970 and presented an expanded system of terms and codes to designate diagnostic and therapeutic procedures in surgery, medicine and the specialties.
 At that time, a 5-digit coding system was introduced, replacing the former 4-digit classification.
 Another significant change was a listing of procedures relating to internal medicine.

 In the mid to late 1970s, the 3rd and 4th editions of CPT were introduced.
 The 4th edition, published in 1977, represented significant updates in medical technology, and a system of periodic updating was introduced to keep pace with the rapidly changing medical environment.
 In 1983 CPT was adopted as part of the Centers for Medicare & Medicaid Services (CMS), formerly Health Care Financing Administration's (HCFA), Healthcare Common Procedure Coding System (HCPCS).
 With this adoption, CMS mandated the use of HCPCS to report services for Part B of the Medicare Program.
 In October 1986, CMS also required state Medicaid agencies to use HCPCS in the Medicaid Management Information System.
 In 2000, the CPT code set was designated by the Department of Health and Human Services as the national coding standard for physician and other health care professional services and procedures under the Health Insurance Portability and Accountability Act (HIPAA).